 - Some tumours that are difficult to treat because they are close to sensitive organs, for example, close to the base of the skull or the spine.

-The Christie is now home to the first high energy NHS proton beam therapy centre in the UK.
+The Christie is the first NHS high-energy proton beam therapy centre in the UK as part of a £250m programme for a national proton beam therapy service.
 However, some patients who are thought to benefit from proton beam therapy will still be referred abroad for the time being.
-This will be the case until the proton beam therapy centre at The Christie and the proton beam therapy service at University College London Hospitals – opening in 2020 – are treating at full capacity.
+This will be the case until the proton beam therapy centre at The Christie and the proton beam therapy service at University College London Hospitals NHS Foundation Trust – due to open in 2020 with the proton beam therapy service ramping up in 2021 – are treating at full capacity.